feature-image

 ADVERTISEMENT

-Another fan was quick to search Ja Morant’s social media activity to find more hints.
-Their tweet had the caption, “I WILL CRY RIGHT NOW” and shared a screenshot of Morant reposting a photo from Devin Walker paired with Morant’s 2019 tweet, “God I know you got me🙏🏽💚” from March 2019.
+Another fan was quick to search Morant’s social media for more hints.
+Their tweet had the caption, “I WILL CRY RIGHT NOW,” and shared a screenshot of Morant reposting a photo from Devin Walker paired with his tweet, “God I know you got me🙏🏽💚” from March 2019.

 ADVERTISEMENT

-The Grizzlies hosted their annual MVP Season Ticket Holder Thank You event, where fans get to interact with players and franchise legends.
-But for the first time in his career since the 2019 draft, Morant was notably absent.
-With such constant updates, a fan wrote, “Pain 🥹”.
+The Grizzlies hosted their annual MVP Season Ticket Holder Thank You event, where fans interact with players and franchise legends.
+But for the first time in his career since the 2019 draft, Morant was absent.
+With such updates, a fan wrote, “Pain 🥹”.
 While another wanted to show support for the 26-year-old.
 “We rocking wit ya 12 in Memphis or not.”

 ADVERTISEMENT

-Ja Morant is currently in the third year of a $197 million max contract extension with two years still to go.
-The Bucks and the Heat are some of the recent names interested in the 2x All-Star.
-With gestures signaling his exit, the interested teams would be more alert to secure the signature of the 26-year-old.
+Morant is currently in the third year of a $197 million max contract extension with two years still to go.
+The Bucks and the Heat are among the teams most recently interested in him.
+With so many gestures signaling his exit, interested teams would be more alert to secure the 26-year-old’s signature.

 Share this with a friend: